 Peer Support: Here, the resident creates relationships with others who are in the process of recovery.

 Drug-Free Environment: A recovery home is always drug-free.
 Once in a while, residents are randomly tested for drugs to ensure they stay clean and sober.
 This fact, in itself, motivates a resident to remain sober for long.

 100-Percent Commitment: Most recovery homes require that you remain there 100 percent of the time.
-While you can be away for a few hours or a day, you are required to stay in the home at all times.
+While you can be away for a few hours or a day, you are required to stay at home at all times.

 Share the Costs: When living in a sober home, you are required to pay a part of the rent, utilities, and other expenses.
 Most recovery residences are self-sustaining, but some receive federal or state funding to offset the high costs.
 While at the sober home, you are required to either work or actively look for work.